TophatSynth/medic_backup/Lecture Notes/Week 2/Primary Tissues.md

 		- ![[Pasted image 20250923104219.png|500]]
 		- 2 filaments - thin filament (actin) and thick filament (myosin) which provides structural integrity
 			- Thin filament has two proteins linked to the actin - tropomyosin and troponin
-		- "You'll learn more about this later" Don't worry ab out it atm
+		- "You'll learn more about this later" Don't worry about it atm
 	- Smooth muscle
-		- !!!!!!
+		- Non-striated, coordinated contraction, involuntary
+		- Cells are spindle shaped
+		- No ordered arrays of myosin and actin
+		- Responsible for peristalsis, urinary system, reproductive system, gut, respiratory system, blood vessels
-	- Cardiac muscle
+	- Cardiac muscle ^69ffac
-		- striated, branched, coordinated contraction, involuntary control of the blood pump !!!1
+		- striated, branched, coordinated contraction, involuntary control of the blood pump
 		- Posses several gap junctions allowing for electrical communication and adhering junctions supporting cell binding
 		- Rich blood supply and many mitochondria bc needs a lot of energy
 - Also classified into voluntary and involuntary control